 Power supply: Generator

-Power supply notes: Sockets with three square pins, suitable for British plugs
+Power supply notes: Sockets are compatible with British-style sockets which take plus with three square pins.

 Health & safety

 Medical care: There is a first-aid kit at the lodge.